vzoo/ERC721-with-EIP2981-Polygon-bulk-mint-OpenSea-compatible/README.md

 Run `npx hardhat flatten` to flatten all files, or `npx hardhat flatten FILENAME_HERE.sol` to flatten a single file.

-Pay attention to the licenses, there should only be one license description in the whole file - so find and replace all `// SPDX-License-Identifier: <YOUR-LICENSE>` with ` ` and remember to leave one at the top of your flattened file.
+Pay attention to the licenses, there should only be one license description in the whole file - so find and replace all `// SPDX-License-Identifier: <YOUR-LICENSE>` with ` `, but remember to leave one at the top of your flattened file.

-Copy the contents of the file into Remix IDE, set the right compiler version (0.8.9) and compile the contract.
+Copy the contents of the file into a new file created in Remix IDE, set the correct compiler version (0.8.9) and compile the contract.

 Next, choose which network you want to use (select `Injected Web3` as your Environment) and deploy directly from Remix IDE.